-Signups for each tournament can be found in the department running that tournament.
+Signups for each tournament can be found in the department running that tournament for in the morning of that tournament.
 Once on site, maps will be everywhere to help you find where that might be.

 We have medical badges available for those with disabilities that allows entrance to sessions first, assuming the line has not already been capped due to capacity.
 We have request forms on-site for you to complete.

 Swag bags can be picked up in the queue hall starting at 11:30 AM each day.